 Health Law and Regulation Unit

 Set up in 2013, HLRU seeks to build on the School of Law and Social Justice’s proud history of medico-legal research and add to the University of Liverpool’s unparalleled record in producing high quality public health outputs.
 We are keen to build capacity by engaging with academic partners and external entities.
-If you are interested in our activities or have ideas for future collaborations, please contact HLRU’s Director, Dr Amel Alghrani.
+If you are interested in our activities or have ideas for future collaborations, please contact Dr Amel Alghrani, one of HLRU’s Co-Directors.

 Learn more about our internationally recognised research output.

 Discover more about our researchers and their interests.

 Stay up to date with the latest HLRU news and media.